Understanding the role and powers of the DEM

 Mayor's role in Limerick City and County Council

-- Creating the position of a directly elected Mayor for Limerick city and county will improve service delivery and enhance democratic accountability within Limerick, both of which represent a major gain for all of the county's residents.
+- Creating the position of a directly elected Mayor for Limerick city and county is intended to enhance democratic accontability around policy choices and service delivery within Limerick which represents a major gain for all of the county's residents.

-- The Mayor will have an executive and representative role in Limerick City and County Council.
+- The Mayor has an executive and representative role in Limerick City and County Council.

-- Executive – the Mayor will assume responsibility for many of the functions that are currently performed by the Chief Executive, who at is present the executive head of Limerick City and County Council.
+- Executive – the Mayor has responsibility for many of the functions that were previouusly performed by the Chief Executive, who at is present the executive head of Limerick City and County Council.

-- Representative – the Mayor will assume the role of Limerick's first citizen, which is currently performed by the Cathaoirleach, and so will represent the city and county locally, on the national stage and in an international setting.
-The people of Limerick will be represented by a candidate they chose via a direct democratic vote.
+- Representative – the Mayor assumes the role of Limerick's first citizen, which was previously performed by the Cathaoirleach, and so represents the city and county locally, on the national stage and in an international setting.

 Mayor’s executive functions – significant change

-- The directly elected Mayor of Limerick will be unique in Ireland as they will be the first mayor with executive powers.
-This means that they will be able to develop and implement strategies and initiatives that benefit Limerick city and county.
+- The directly elected Mayor of Limerick a position unique in Ireland is the first Irish mayor with executive powers.
+This means that they are able to develop and implement strategies and initiatives that benefit Limerick city and county.

-- As a result, the office of Mayor in Limerick will change radically: the current role is being replaced by an officeholder who will personally define and oversee many of the policies that shape the local authority's activities.
+- As a result, the office of Mayor in Limerick has changed radically: the current role replaced by an officeholder who will personally define and oversee many of the policies that shape the local authority's activities.

 - Some of the fields covered by the Mayor's executive powers:

-- Strategic planning – the Mayor will design and propose long-term plans that drive the economic and spatial development of Limerick as a whole, such as the Limerick development plan
+- Strategic planning – the Mayor designs and proposes long-term plans that drive the economic and spatial development of Limerick as a whole, such as the Limerick development plan

-- Housing strategy – the Mayor will put forward a housing strategy for Limerick and ensure its delivery
+- Housing strategy – the Mayor puts forward a housing strategy for Limerick for approval by the Council and ensures its delivery

-- Road transport – the Mayor will focus on road transport and safety in Limerick, which will involve road maintenance and improvement, along with traffic management
+- Road transport – the Mayor has a focus on road transport and safety in Limerick, which involves road maintenance and improvement, along with traffic management

-- Environment – the Mayor will develop services that protect and enhance the environment in Limerick
+- Environment – the Mayor develops services that protect and enhance the environment in Limerick

-- When the Mayor takes office, they will produce a document that explains their vision and objectives for their period as Mayor.
+- After taking office, Mayor John Moran, after consultation with officials and the councillors, produced a document that explained his vision and objectives for his period as Mayor.
 This document will be known as the mayoral programme, and it will remain in force for the Mayor's entire term of office.

-- The election for the Mayor will take place on the same day as the local election for Limerick's councillors.
+- The election for the Mayor takes place on the same day as the local election for Limerick's councillors.

-- The Mayor will remain in office for five years because this new role has the same electoral cycle as the councillors.
+- The Mayor remains in office for five years with the same electoral cycle as the councillors.

 - The Mayor can serve a maximum of two terms of office.
 These two terms can be consecutive or non-consecutive.